ericzinnikas/deluge-thindl/README.md

 # ThinDL Plugin
-This plugin offers a convenient way for those using Deluge's [Thin Client](http://dev.deluge-torrent.org/wiki/UserGuide/ThinClient) feature to fetch remotely downloaded torrents onto their local machine.
+This plugin offers a convenient way for those using Deluge's [Thin Client](http://dev.deluge-torrent.org/wiki/UserGuide/ThinClient) to fetch torrents from their seedbox onto their local computer.

 ## Usage